 - 93. The Dorset AONB stretches from Lyme Regis in the west, along the coast to Poole Harbour in the east, and north to Hambledon Hill near Blandford Forum.
 It covers parts of North Dorset, Purbeck, West Dorset and Weymouth and Portland.
-The current Dorset AONB Management Plan (2014 to 2019)48 sets out the AONB Partnership's vision for the landscape and describes how the area's authorities, communities and businesses might work together to achieve that vision. - 94.
+The current Dorset AONB Management Plan (2014 to 2019) sets out the AONB Partnership's vision for the landscape and describes how the area's authorities, communities and businesses might work together to achieve that vision. - 94.
 The Cranborne Chase AONB extends from Wimborne Minster in the south to Warminster in the north, and covers parts of North and East Dorset.
-The current Cranborne Chase AONB Management Plan (2014 to 2019)49 sets out objectives and policies to help conserve and enhance the AONB. - 95.
-Joint working on strategic planning matters will be an opportunity to highlight the importance of the natural environment and nature conservation issues across the county, and to ensure that these are given full consideration when appraising options for future growth.
+The current aonb/management-plan